mhamas/apify-demo-pycon-vilnius-2025/README.md

 ![Use template](images/2d_use_template.png)

 ## 3. Inspecting the target website
-Go to [pycon.lt](https://pycon.lt/) and inspect the pages dedicated for the three days of the conference ([Python day](https://pycon.lt/day/python), [Data day](https://pycon.lt/day/data), [AI day](https://pycon.lt/day/ai)).
+Go to [pycon.lt](https://pycon.lt/) and inspect the pages dedicated to the three days of the conference ([Python day](https://pycon.lt/day/python), [Data day](https://pycon.lt/day/data), [AI day](https://pycon.lt/day/ai)).

 Let's take Python day for example.
 Open developer tools in your browser and inspect the HTML structure of the page.

 ![Inspect Python day](images/3_inspect_page_python_day.png)

-Bingo, it seems that all we need to do is to fetch all `<a href="...">` links where "href" is a string that starts with "/2025/talks."
-Then, we can get the text in that href (talk title), and find the closest "<span>" afterwards, which contains the speaker name.
+Bingo, it seems that all we need to do is to fetch all `<a href="...">` links where "href" is a string that starts with "/2025/talks".
+Then, we can get the text in that href (talk title), and find the closest "`<span>`" afterwards, which contains the speaker name.
 Let's get to coding.

 ## 4. Coding
 ### 4.1 Modifying the input schema
-Let's head to ".actor/input_schema.json" and modify the "prefill" for the "start_urls" to "https://pycon.lt/day/python."
-While on it, let's also change the "title" of the schema to something more reasonable.
+Let's head to `.actor/input_schema.json` and modify the `prefill` for the `start_urls` to "https://pycon.lt/day/python".
+While on it, let's also change the `title` of the schema to something more reasonable.

 ![Modifying input schema](images/4a_modifying_input_schema.png)

 ### 4.2 Modifying Actor.json
-In ".actor/actor.json", let's just quickly change the "name", "title" and "description" to something more sensible.
+In `.actor/actor.json`, let's just quickly change the `name`, `title`, and `description` to something more sensible.

 ![Modifying actor.json](images/4b_modifying_actor_json.png)

 ### 4.3 Strapping code of fluff
-Head to "main.py" and remove all unnecessary comments and other things.
+Head to `main.py` and remove all unnecessary comments and other things.
 While on it, feel free to remove the default input URL fallback, as the input is required and will be always present.
-You can also remove "max_requests_per_crawl=50," as we won't be using it.
-Finally, in "request_handler" remove everything apart from printing the "context.request.url".
+You can also remove `max_requests_per_crawl=50`, as we won't be using it.
+Finally, in `request_handler` remove everything apart from printing the `context.request.url`.

 ```python
 from __future__ import annotations